Galtür - Ski Area Guide

-The Austrian ski resort of Galtür is part of the Silvretta ski area and has direct access to 40km of downhill skiing, with 10 individual pistes, served by 10 ski lifts.
-In addition to the skiing in Galtür itself (40km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Silvretta ski resort of Ischgl.
+The Austrian Ski Resort of Galtür is part of the Silvretta ski area with access to 480km of downhill skiing, with 145 individual pistes, served by 101 ski lifts.
+In addition to the skiing in Galtür itself (40km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Silvretta ski resorts of Ischgl, Kappl and Samnaun.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With skiing above 2000 metres, snow cover is generally reliable.

 There are three Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Galtür are perfectly feasible.

 Skiing in Galtür

 Galtür's ski area begins at the tiny settlement of Wirl, 1.8km (1.1 miles) further up the valley, reached by a free ski bus.
 Chair lifts ascend the Alpkogel, opening up many excellent blue and red runs over the open hillsides.